ahadali153/findandseek/journals/eli_spicer.md

 Today I realized how useful of a tool Figma is, and how it can make the front-end design process seamless.

+## July 14th, 2023

+I was out sick, but I am all better now!

+My awesome team worked on unit tests!